-Appendix A: Maintenance and Care of the Recorder

-Clean the outside of the recorder with a damp soft cloth between uses; use water and a non-abrasive liquid soap, as required.
+Appendix A: Maintenance and Care of the Recorder Clean the outside of the recorder with a damp soft cloth between uses; use water and non-abrasive liquid soap, as required.

 DO NOT use any abrasive cleaners, such as acetone, on the outside of the recorder.
 Disinfect as needed, following instructions from your infection control department.
 Sani-Cloth germicidal surface wipes are recommended.
 Sterilization is not needed.
 Do not submerge the recorder in water.
 At the end of their useful lives, all NorthEast Monitoring Inc. products should be disposed of following local ordinances.

-Appendix B: Pacemaker Detection

-The recorder has a built-in pacemaker detection capability.
+Appendix B: Pacemaker Detection The recorder has a built-in pacemaker detection capability.
 This was designed to overcome the problems inherent with the analysis of Holter recordings from patients with pacemakers.
 A pacemaker is designed to initiate cardiac conduction by stimulating a spot on the myocardium with a pulse of 1-4 volts and a duration of typically 250 to 2,000 microseconds.

 When this pulse is seen at the surface recording electrodes it is significantly attenuated.
 For patients with a unipolar electrode configuration, the signal at the surface may range from under 50 to over 200 millivolts.
 When a bipolar lead configuration is used, the signal is typically much lower and is in the range of 3 to 50 millivolts.
 Especially with the bipolar leads, the signal size is dependent on the positions of the pacemaker lead and the surface electrodes.
 The amplitude of the signal being referred to here is not the size of the "spike" commonly seen on an ECG cart or bedside monitor.
-Since the duration of the pulse is short compared to a QRS complex, normal ECG recorders will greatly attenuate the signal; in some cases it cannot be seen at all.
-Also, some ECG recorders have devices which enhance the pace pulse to insure that it will be displayed.
-Only very wide bandwidth recorders as are sometimes used in an electrophysiology study will show the unmodified full amplitude of the pulse.
+Since the duration of the pulse is short compared to a QRS complex, normal ECG recorders will greatly attenuate the signal; in some cases, it cannot be seen at all.
+Also, some ECG recorders have devices that enhance the pacing pulse to insure that it will be displayed.
+Only very wide bandwidth recorders as are sometimes used in an electro-physiology study will show the unmodified full amplitude of the pulse.
 The recorder has the wide bandwidth ECG amplifiers necessary to pass the pacemaker pulse.
 Since the pulse would still be too short to be recorded in a reliable manner at any practical sampling rate for Holter recording, the pulse is detected by the recorder.
 The time of the pulse is then digitally stored along with the Holter ECG data.
 When the data is analyzed, the pacemaker pulse is displayed and used for the analysis.
 At recording time, it is desirable to have the recorder be as sensitive to the pacemaker pulse as possible so pulses will not be missed.
 A conflicting requirement is that there should be as few false pacemaker detections as possible.
 False pacemaker detections are primarily caused by electrical events.
 Any external electrical signal that is coupled to the patient electrodes which looks like a pacemaker pulse will of necessity be stored by the recorder.
 The most common form of electrical signal that can look like a pacemaker signal is an electrostatic discharge (ESD) or "spark."
 These happen very frequently in dry weather but also occur, at a lower rate, under humid conditions.